Is Red Logo Right for Your Brand?

 It may appear contradictory, but the limitation is often said to boost creativity.
 The same can be true if you want to create a company logo design.
 Limiting your ideas to just one type of logo (or maximum two) will enable you to think more deeply within the boundaries of its design.

 But to make up your mind, you first need to become familiar with the main types of logos.
 Hence, one of our next logo design tips is to get a quick look at each type.

 Wordmark logos simply depict the brand name in its signature font.
 The main focus in case of wordmark logos is on the typographic style, as it constitutes the logo itself.
 Through a smart choice of font and color, wordmark logos can convey a wide spectrum of different emotions.
 Compare the designs of the playful Coca-Cola wordmark and the trust-instilling Visa logo.

-Lettermarks are also based on typography.
+Lettermarks or monogram logos are also based on typography.
 Only instead of the complete brand name, they feature only the initials.
 For this reason, they are the perfect solution for companies with long names.
 CNN and IBM logos are two examples of lettermarks.

 An emblem is the oldest and most traditional type of logo.
 It is composed of an icon that looks like a badge or a seal.
 Inside the icon, the brand name is written.
 The Starbucks logo used to be an emblem, which slowly evolved into a pictorial logo.

 Pictorial marks are graphic icons that represent a recognizable object.
 Apple and Twitter logos are perfect examples of such a logo.
 With pictorials, it’s important to consider what exactly you want your icon to represent.

 It could be a visual depiction of your brand name, as the open box of the Dropbox logo.
 Or it could symbolize your services, like the panda logo of the World Wide Fund for Nature (WWF).